 You’ll notice I have used the term “progressive” quite a lot.
 That is because it’s essential.
 As with anything, you need to build into it, giving your body and your brain the chance to respond, open up and adapt to these changes.

 In short, it’s about being deliberate with your training.

-One of my training philosophies is the fact there is no such thing as a “rest day” where you do nothing.
+One of my training philosophies is that there is no such thing as a “rest day” where you do nothing.
 Switch it into an active recovery day.